History of Aaron Civale in Timeline

 2017: Played for Lake County Captains and Lynchburg Hillcats

-In 2017, Aaron Civale played for both the Lake County Captains and Lynchburg Hillcats, achieving a combined record of 13-6.
+In 2017, Civale played for both the Lake County Captains and Lynchburg Hillcats, achieving a combined record of 13-6 with a 3.28 ERA.

-In 2018, Aaron Civale pitched with the Akron RubberDucks, recording a 5-7 record.
+In 2018, Civale pitched with the Akron RubberDucks, where he had a 5-7 record with a 3.89 ERA in 21 starts.

-On June 21, 2019, Aaron Civale's contract was selected, and he was called up to the major leagues for the first time, marking his MLB debut.
+On June 21, 2019, Aaron Civale's contract was selected, and he was called up to the major leagues.
+In his debut game, he pitched 6 innings with 6 strikeouts against the Detroit Tigers, winning the game 2-0.

 2019: MLB Debut

-In 2019, Aaron Civale made his Major League Baseball (MLB) debut with the Cleveland Indians.
+In 2019, Aaron Civale made his Major League Baseball debut with the Cleveland Indians.

-In 2019, Aaron Civale was promoted to the Columbus Clippers on June 6, before being called up to the major leagues.
+In 2019, Civale was promoted to the Columbus Clippers on June 6.
+He made seven starts between Double-A Akron and Triple-A Columbus going 5–0 with a 2.85 ERA before being called up to the major leagues.

 2020: 2020 Season Performance